manning-lp/mdeghady-data-pipeline-with-amazon-athena-lp/README.md

-# build-a-data-pipeline-in-aws-data-lake-lp-author
+# data-pipeline-with-aws-athena-lp-author
-Repository for liveProject: Build a Data Pipeline in AWS Data Lake
+Repository for liveProject: Data Pipeline with AWS Athena